spsJakubSzydlowski/Evergrint/README.md

 ## Notes

-This is an early demo release.
+This is an early tech demo release.
 More content is planned after release.

 Feedback is welcome!